aws-samples/hyperledger-on-kubernetes/workshop-remote-peer/README.md

 * EKS: https://docs.aws.amazon.com/eks/latest/userguide/delete-cluster.html
 * Kops: https://github.com/kubernetes/kops/blob/master/docs/cli/kops_delete_cluster.md

+If eksctl cannot delete your EKS cluster, do the following:

+* Delete the CloudFormation stacks, DefaultNodeGroup, ServiceRole, VPC (prefixed with your EKS cluster name)
+* Delete the EC2 keypair you created.
+It will be in the EC2 console, under Key Pairs

+Finally, delete the CloudFormation stack for your Cloud9 intance.
+Also, in the Cloud9 console, delete the instance.

 ### Debugging Fabric on Kubernetes

 To debug Fabric running in Kubernetes, there are a few commands that will come in handy.